by Bob Jensen

-I’m not sure on the importance of lure color.
-Baits that are painted to look like frogs are productive and catch fish, but so do baits that look like nothing that live in a lake.
+I’m not sure about the importance of lure color.
+Baits that are painted to look like frogs are productive and catch fish, but so do baits that look like nothing that lives in a lake.
 I do like baits with a darker belly.

 Now is a great time to be throwing crankbaits for largemouth bass.
 Remember, delay your hookset just for an instant and you’ll be catching bass on the surface.

 PHOTO CAPTION: A young Jace Peterson with a nice largemouth bass.
 This time of year, fish topwater baits early and late in the day for the most success.